 PSHE & RSE- Key Stage 3&4

-PSHE subject page on the Ofsted Website: this page has links to some of the organisations in the PSHE strategic Partners Groups but not all and to some other organisations that are not part of the group but are relevant to PSHE issues in schools
+This page has links to some of the organisations in the PSHE strategic Partners Groups but not all and to some other organisations that are not part of the group but are relevant to PSHE issues in schools

-There is also a Sex Educational Supplement - an e-magazine for teachers and other professionals involved in sex and relationship education.
+Sex Educational Supplement - an e-magazine for teachers and other professionals involved in sex and relationship education.
 Back issues are available for members to download.
 Register here

 The importance of teaching PSHE to young people click here for poster

-SRE Resources from the Family Planning Association (FPA)
+RSE Resources from the Family Planning Association (FPA)

 These resources are available for download but not for print.
 Many of the resources can be purchased from the FPA online shop. http://www.fpa.org.uk/resources/leaflet-and-booklet-downloads